 - Fair.
 This means ensuring equitable opportunities for all abilities and all ages, considering the play needs of all users within the playgrounds community.

 - Included.
-Design with flexibility in how users can interact with the structure with a variety of levels, movements, and needs.
+Designed with flexibility in how users can interact with the structure with a variety of levels, movements, and needs.

 - Smart.
 The playground should facilitate intuitive play and fun challenges through clear, simple design that encourages longer play interactions.